mcasimir/active_record_schema/README.md

 ## Single Table Inheritance (STI)

-Call `#inheritable` inside the base class of your hierarchy to add the `type` column required by Single Table Inheritance.
+Call `#inheritable` inside the base class of your hierarchy to add the inheritance column required by Single Table Inheritance.

 _ex._